Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/OutlierDetection.md

 # Outlier Detection and Flagging

-The tutorial aims to introduce the usage of `SaQC` methods in order to detect outliers in an uni-variate set up.
+The tutorial aims to introduce the usage of `saqc` methods in order to detect outliers in an uni-variate set up.
 The tutorial guides through the following steps:

 1. We checkout and load the example data set.
-Also we initialise an :py:class:`SaQC <saqc.core.core.SaQC>` object.
+Subsequently, we initialise an :py:class:`SaQC <saqc.core.core.SaQC>` object.
    * [Preparation](#Preparation)
        * [Data](#Data)
        * [Initialisation](#Initialisation)